-"Palace Rishon LeZion" senior home - The land in the Givat Harakafot neighborhood in eastern Rishon LeZion, on an area of ~3,400 sqm, was purchased in March 2016 in a tender held by the Israel Land Authority, for the purchase of the lease rights in the land.
+Palace Rishon LeZion Senior Home - The land, located in the HaRakafot neighborhood in East Rishon LeZion, of an area of approx. 3,400 sqm, was purchased in March 2016 in a tender held by the ILA for the purchase of the leasehold rights in the land.
 The project is under construction.
-The Company plans to build on the land a senior home with up to 275 apartments, a nursing care department and ~3,000 sqm of commercial space.
-In April 2018, the recommendation of the Local Committee to deposit a zoning plan for additional rights was received and transferred to the District Committee for discussion. in November 2018, the District Committee decided to deposit the zoning plan with conditions.
-In April 2019, the zoning plan was published for objections, and in September 2019 the District Committee held a discussion of the objections submitted.
-In February 2020, the plan was published for validation and approved in the Official Gazette.
+On the land, the Company plans to build a senior home which is expected to comprise up to 275 residential units, an LTC unit and approx. 3,000 sqm of retail space.
+In April 2018, the recommendation of the Local Committee was received for the deposit of a zoning plan for additional rights and was referred for a discussion at the District Committee.
+In November 2018 the decision of the District Committee on the conditional deposit of the zoning plan was received.
+In April 2019, the zoning plan was published for objections, and in September 2019, a hearing was held at the District Committee on the objections that were submitted.
+In February 2020, the plan was published for validation and was approved in the Official Gazette.

-In March 2020, the Company filed an application for an excavation and shoring permit for the project.
-The permit was received in June 2020 and work commenced at the beginning of 2021.
-In May 2021, the Company filed an application for a basement permit, which was conditionally approved in September 2021, and the permit was received in March 2022.
-In October 2021, the Company filed an application for a building permit for the whole project, which was received in January 2023, and work on construction of the project is ongoing.
+In March 2020, the Company submitted an application for an excavation and shoring permit for the project.
+In June 2020, the permit was obtained and in early 2021 the work began.
+In May 2021, the Company filed an application for a basement permit that was approved with conditions in September 2021, and the permit was received in March 2022.
+In October 2021, the Company filed an application for a building permit for the entire project, which was received in January 2023, and the work for construction of the project is ongoing.

-Mount Zion Hotel - on 9 February 2020, the Company closed a transaction for the acquisition of Mount Zion Hotel in Jerusalem.
-The Company is working to plan a renovation of the hotel and exercise of the building rights for expansion of the hotel to 350 rooms and a parking garage with ~250 parking spaces.
-The renovation and expansion of the hotel are subject to receipt of a building permit.
-In November 2021, an excavation and shoring permit was received and the work began.
-A building permit for the entire hotel has been conditionally approved and the Company is working on fulfilling the conditions.
+Mount Zion Hotel - On 9 February 2020, the Company closed a transaction for the acquisition of Mount Zion Hotel in Jerusalem.
+The Company is working on planning a renovation of the hotel and exercise of the building rights for expansion of the hotel to 350 rooms and an underground car park with around 250 parking spaces.
+The hotel's renovation and expansion are subject to receipt of a building permit, and in November 2021, an excavation and shoring permit was obtained, and work commenced.
+A building permit for the entire hotel was conditionally approved and the Company is acting to satisfy the conditions.

-SolarEdge campus - on 17 January 2022, a transaction was closed for the acquisition of a company which holds lease rights for land located in the North Glilot quarter, on part of which the Company will build a campus for SolarEdge Technologies Limited ("SolarEdge").
-The project will include 38,000 sqm above ground and 950 parking spaces.
+SolarEdge campus - On 17 January 2022, a transaction was closed for the acquisition of a company which holds leasehold rights in land located in the North Glilot site, on part of which the Company will build a campus for SolarEdge Technologies Ltd. ("SolarEdge").
+The project will include approx. 43,000 sqm aboveground and 950 parking spaces.
 The Company engaged in an agreement with SolarEdge for the lease of the campus for 15 years, with extension options up to a total period of 24 years and 11 months.
 From the date of handover of possession of the campus, SolarEdge will be responsible for the management and maintenance of the campus.
-In June 2022, an excavation and shoring permit was received and work began.
-In April 2023, receipt of a full building permit was conditionally approved for the project, and in October 2023, a building permit was received for the entire project.
-For further details, see the Company's immediate reports of 11 May 2021 (Ref.: 2021-01-082779) and 18 January 2022 (Ref.: 2022-01-007851), which are incorporated herein by reference.
+In June 2022, an excavation and shoring permit was obtained, and work began.
+In April 2023, receipt of a full building permit for the project was conditionally approved, and in October 2023, a building permit was obtained for the entire project.
+For further details, see the Company's immediate reports of 11 May 2021 (Ref.
+2021-01-082779) and 18 January 2022 (Ref.
+2022-01-007851), which are included herein by reference.
+As of the date of release of this report, the Company and SolarEdge are negotiating a postponement of the estimated date of commencement of the campus lease period.